codeaffen/ansible-hiera-data/docs/plugins/hieradata_vars.rst

 ..
 Collection note

 .. note::
-    This plugin is part of the `codeaffen.hieradata collection <https://galaxy.ansible.com/codeaffen/hieradata>`_.
+    This plugin is part of the `codeaffen.hieradata collection <https://galaxy.ansible.com/codeaffen/hieradata>`_ (version 0.1.0).

     To install it use: :code:`ansible-galaxy collection install codeaffen.hieradata`.